New Brunswick Alimony Lawyer

 - Open Durational Alimony is essentially opened-ended alimony that could be awarded after a long-term marriage.
 A long-term marriage is one that typically lasts longer than 20 years and where one spouse has a much stronger earning capacity than the other person.
 However, open durational alimony doesn’t mean it will last forever.
 It’s not intended to be permanent and can be terminated when it’s no longer necessary.
 Another reason it could end is when the payor reaches his average age for Social Security retirement and actually does retire.

 - Reimbursement Alimony is also typically for short marriages in situations where one spouse contributed to the other’s goal of receiving a professional degree or additional advanced training.
 Examples include a legal or medical degree.
 This financial award is to pay back the spouse who supported their other spouse through their education but could not derive any benefit from the license or advanced degree.

 - Rehabilitative alimony supports a spouse who is dependent and undergoing education or training to become more competitive in their chosen field.
 Once they can secure a job and support themselves, there will no longer be a need for alimony payments.

 Even if you get an alimony award, circumstances can change.
 One spouse might need to seek a modification because the recipient spouse has remarried or no longer requires the support.
 It could also be modified if the payor suffers a significant decrease in their income.

 Contact a New Brunswick Alimony Lawyer

 Working through alimony in a divorce can be a contentious process.
 It’s best to have a legal representative on your side who can push through the emotions and help you negotiate a reasonable agreement.
-If you need assistance with alimony, child support or custody, or any other aspects of your New Jersey divorce, let Katherine K. Wagner, Attorney at Law, assist you.
+If you need assistance with alimony, child support or custody, or any other aspects of your New Jersey divorce, let the Law Offices of Katherine K. Wagner assist you.
 Contact our office today to schedule an initial consultation.